The holonomy braiding for $\mathcal{U}_\xi(\mathfrak{sl}_2)$ in terms of geometric quantum dilogarithms: R -matrix computations

 \subsection{The Fourier transform of the \texorpdfstring{\(R\)}{R}-matrix}

 In our computation of the \(R\)-matrix coefficients in \cref{subsec:recurrences} we used a nonstandard basis \(\set{\vbh n \given n \in \mathbb{Z}/\nr \mathbb{Z}}\) Fourier dual to the usual highest-weight basis \(\set{\vb n \given n \in \mathbb{Z}/\nr \mathbb{Z}}\).
 This turns out to give simpler relations that lead to the factorization of \cref{thm:R-factorization}.
 However to relate our construction to the standard one we need to return to the highest-weight basis.
+For a crossing with a geometrically degenerate coloring we explicitly recover the \(R\)-matrices defining the colored Jones polynomials and ADO invariants, generalizing a result of \textcite{Murakami2001}.

-In this section we compute the coefficients of the \(R\)-matrix of a pinched crossing in the highest-weight basis \(\set{\vb n}\) by taking a discrete Fourier transform.
-We explicitly recover the \(R\)-matrices defining the colored Jones polynomials and ADO invariants, generalizing a result of \textcite{Murakami2001}.
+\begin{definition} We say a \(\chi\)-colored crossing is \defemph{\(E\)-nilpotent} if \(a_{i} = m_{i}\) for each segment \(i\) at the crossing.
+We say a log-coloring of it is \defemph{standard} if it satisfies